apache/pulsar-site/site2/website-next/versioned_docs/version-2.5.1/admin-api-namespaces.md

 #### Split namespace bundles

-Each namespace bundle can contain multiple topics and each bundle can be served by only one broker.
-If a single bundle is creating an excessive load on a broker, an admin splits the bundle using this command permitting one or more of the new bundles to be unloaded thus spreading the load across the brokers.
+One namespace bundle can contain multiple topics but can be served by only one broker.
+If a single bundle is creating an excessive load on a broker, an admin can split the bundle using the command below, permitting one or more of the new bundles to be unloaded, thus balancing the load across the brokers.

 <Tabs
   defaultValue="pulsar-admin"